The Inverted Funnel: How Executives Actually Get Hired

 In my last role at [Competitor/Similar Firm], we faced a similar bottleneck with cross-border compliance.
 We implemented a dynamic routing system that cut delivery times by 15%.

-I’m not sure if you are looking for someone right now, but I’d be happy to share the framework we used if it helps your team navigate the current transition.
+I’m not sure if you’re looking to scale that team right now, but I’d be happy to share the framework we used if it helps your operations navigate the current transition.

 Best,